-If you wish to transfer school or are applying for a school place other than starting primary or secondary school for the first time you need to approach the school you wish to transfer to directly.
-Please see the related pages section for information on individual schools.
+If you want to transfer school or are applying other than starting primary or secondary school for the first time you need to apply directly with the school.

-If the school is unable to offer you a place the Admissions Team will contact you in writing to let you know about the other schools in your area and any vacancies at these schools.
+- If the school is unable to offer you a place the Admissions Team will contact you in writing to let you know about the other schools in your area and any vacancies at these schools.

-You will have the right of appeal to an independent panel for the school you have been refused.
+- You will have the right of appeal to an independent panel for the school you have been refused.
 If you want more information about the appeals process please go the related page Admissions Appeals.

 You must apply for a school place using the address where your child lives for the majority of the time.